konam20513/Phisher_/README.md

 Choose the extracted folder Phisher.<br />
 Now, the Extension is loaded on your respective browser, which you will see in the Extensions Bar.<br />

+Note:<br />
+Initial model loading takes 30 seconds to 1 minute.<br />
-Note: Make sure the folder has been extracted, please.
+Make sure the folder has been extracted, please.
 Create a folder and place all the required code files if it doesn't work.<br />